-How to write poetry?
+How do you write poetry?
 Writing poetry is a special way of using words and involves putting these words in a special order.
 You do not need to understand the workings of iambic pentameter or metric pauses to be able to write a good poem but the more knowledge you have the easier it becomes to decide what is good and what is bad!

-There are many poetic forms and we all have to like all of them to be able to appreciate good poetry.
+There are many poetic forms and we don't have to like all of them to be able to appreciate good poetry.
 I love sonnets but some people hate them.
 I love nonsense poetry and some people think it is stupid.
 I'm not keen on lyrical poetry but a lot of people love it.
-We are all different and when it comes to writig poetry there is no right or wrong.
+We are all different and when it comes to writing poetry there is no right or wrong.
 Learning how to write poetry is a very personal journey but knowing some of the technical basics can help us all.

 Writing poetry can be very therapeutic - sometimes it is easier to put down in words on a piece of paper what we find hard to say out loud.
 You might be suffering from a loss or feel emotionally drained, you may be very happy, worried or feel lost.